hyr-hit/Struct2SL/User Guide for webserver.md

 ## 9. Conclusion
 Struct2SL is a powerful tool for predicting synthetic lethality pairs in human genes.
 By following this user guide, researchers and clinicians can effectively utilize the webserver to explore potential gene interactions and gain insights for their studies.
 We encourage users to provide feedback to help us improve the tool and its functionality.

----

-**Note**: This user guide is based on the provided files and assumes that the webserver is operational and accessible at the specified URL.
-If any changes are made to the webserver or its features, please refer to the updated documentation for the most current information.